sdr-x/sdr-x.github.io/_posts/2014-05-27-Whole 20MHz config LTE signal is decoded by HACKRF 19.2Msps with ASN1 SIB parsed.md

 Hi,

 I have decode the whole 20MHz LTE signal by HACKRF board with 19.2Msps sampling rate!

 See all Matlab codes and captured signal here: [https://github.com/JiaoXianjun/LTE-Cell-Scanner](https://github.com/JiaoXianjun/LTE-Cell-Scanner)
-(Thanks again to hackrf.net for lending me a board to do experiment!)
+Thanks again to [http://hackrf.net](http://hackrf.net) for lending me a board to do experiment!

+For detailed info on parsing RRC SIB in DL-SCH, see this: [How to decode LTE RRC/SIB/ASN1 messages by lameditor and asn1c](http://sdr-x.github.io/LTE-SIB-decoding-by-asn1c/)

 Maximum sampling rate of HACKRF is about 20Msps, but 20MHz LTE needs 30.72Msps rate according to LTE spec.
 A sampling rate converter is designed to get 30.72Msps signal from 19.2Msps HACKRF captured signal.
 (19.2*8/5 = 30.72)